ethereum/go-ethereum/docs/_install-and-build/Installation-Instructions-for-Mac.md

 ## Installing with Homebrew

-By far the easiest way to install go-ethereum is to use our Homebrew tap.
+By far the easiest way to install go-ethereum on macOS is to use [our Homebrew tap](https://github.com/ethereum/homebrew-ethereum).
 If you don't have Homebrew, [install it first](http://brew.sh).

-Then run the following commands to add the tap and install `geth`:
+Then run the following commands to add the tap and install the `geth` executable:

 ```shell
 brew tap ethereum/ethereum